phuongle-30/rascommander-lava-barrier/README.md

 # Modelling Lava Flow with Barriers using rascommander

 This repository showcases my work on adapting **HEC-RAS**, a GIS-based hydraulic flow simulation software, to model lava flow with barriers.
+The instructions use **rascommander**, a Python library to automate HEC-RAS operations.

-The project demonstrates how to use **rascommander** (a Python library for automating HEC-RAS operations) to:
+## Repository structure

 - Create and manage **Storage Area (SA) / 2D Area connections** in HEC-RAS to represent lava barriers.
 - Automate HEC-RAS simulations through Python.